kasutorogo/dictaria/README.md

 # Dictaria 🎤 - Local Speech-to-Text Tool

 Dictaria is a small desktop dictation app.
+Its **compact design** keeps it out of your way while you work.

 It listens to your microphone, transcribes audio locally using [faster-whisper](https://github.com/SYSTRAN/faster-whisper), and dumps everything into a simple multi-language text window with a global hotkey.